Shariq Siddiqui, J.D., Ph.D. ‘14

 Muslims give to organizations at the local, national and international level in the hopes to make the world better as it aligns with their faith.
 However, a consistent complaint is that more must be done, more resources are needed, and the resources that are available must be used more efficiently.
 The Muslim Philanthropy Initiative at the Lilly Family School of Philanthropy's Lake Institute on Faith & Giving seeks to make the Muslim philanthropic sector larger and more effective.

 The Muslim Philanthropy Initiative (MPI) will organize symposiums and seminars, convene philanthropic leaders, hold training programs, conduct research and recruit Muslim Americans in the field, and train and empower a new generation of philanthropic and nonprofit leaders.
-Furthermore, MPI seeks to collaborate with the Mays Family Institute on Diverse Philanthropy to foster a greater understanding of the ways in which underrepresented people are both inspired and informed donors by providing knowledge, education, and training.

 The Muslim American community is growing at an incredible pace as both active members in the nonprofit sector, civic leaders and philanthropists.
 Yet, the Muslim American nonprofit sector is still facing internal and external challenges.